rhine59/OnTheEdge/EdgeDeviceLab.md

 Take time to understand how we achieved this.

+This concludes the exercise, but here is some further information to enhance your understanding.

+### Summary

+At this point we have ...

+1. Defined an Edge Node
+2. Attached some properties to our newly defined node.
+3. Observed how 2 services are automatically deployed to this Edge Device
+4. Changed the business purpose of the edge device by changing its properties.
+5. Observed the withdrawal of a service agreement as the device has been re missioned.
+6. Defined a new Edge Service and attached some constraints to it
+7. Defined an Edge Policy to bind the Node to the Service and looked at the diagnostic evidence.
+8. Observed the new business service deployed to the Edge Device.

+### Basic diagnostic techniques

 What is happening with our Edge node?

 Take some time to investigate and understand the logs.